-Salaries within the first zone of a compensation band are usually reflective of employees who are still learning their jobs.
+Salaries within the first third of a market cluster are usually reflective of employees who are still learning their jobs.
 These employees may have been newly hired with minimal prior work experience, newly promoted, or require performance improvement.
-An employee's progression through the first third of the compensation band will depend upon individual performance versus expectations.
+An employee's progression through the first third of the range will depend upon individual performance versus expectations.